Subvention Grants Program – maximum award: $5,000

 - Requesting author must be sole or primary author and currently appointed at The University of Texas at Austin as a faculty member.
 Preference is given to tenured or tenure-track faculty members.

-- Excluded from eligibility are temporary faculty or staff, individuals whose contracts will not be renewed the following year, or those who plan to resign in the current or subsequent academic year, and students.
+- Excluded from eligibility are staff, students, temporary faculty, individuals whose contracts will not be renewed the following year, or those who plan to resign in the current or subsequent academic year.

 - Individuals who will receive a cash advance from the publisher are not qualified.